MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Complete-MigrationBatch.md

 ```

 ### -NotificationEmails
-!!!
-Exchange Server 2013

-The NotificationEmails parameter specifies one or more email addresses that status reports are sent to after the migration batch is completed.
-Specify the value as a string array and separate multiple email addresses with commas.

-If you don't use this parameter, the final status report is sent to the administrator who runs the Complete-MigrationBatch cmdlet.

-!!!
-Exchange Server 2016, Exchange Online

 The NotificationEmails parameter specifies one or more email addresses that status reports are sent to after the migration batch is completed.
 You can specify multiple email addresses separated by commas.

 If you don't use this parameter, the final status report is sent to the administrator who runs the Complete-MigrationBatch cmdlet.

 ```yaml
 Type: MultiValuedProperty